shirish93/shirish93.github.io/_drafts/2024-01-14-fun-communication-techniques.md

 We can offer workshops and resources to equip engineers and technical professionals with the skills to effectively utilize various modalities.
 We can create dedicated spaces and tools for experimentation and collaboration.
 Most importantly, we can foster a culture of innovation and encourage a willingness to step outside the traditional communication comfort zone.

-By embracing multimodal communication, we can unleash the full potential of information within our company.
+By embracing multimodal communication, we can release the full potential of information within our company.
 It's not just about adding bells and whistles to presentations; it's about igniting minds, fostering engagement, and ensuring that every message resonates, transforms, and empowers us to achieve our goals.

 __Royalty-free stock image above from [Pexels](https://www.pexels.com/).__